An official website of the United States government

 Requirements

 Navy Pre-Med Option scholarship program applicants must meet all NROTC scholarship application eligibility standards.
-Additionally, Navy Pre-Med Option applicants must have achieved a minimum high school GPA of 3.5 on a 4.0 scale, a minimum SAT score of 1300, or composite ACT score of 28.
+Additionally, Navy Pre-Med Option applicants must have achieved a minimum high school GPA of 3.5 on a 4.0 scale, or a minimum SAT score of 1300, or composite ACT score of 28.

 Full-time college students at NROTC-affiliated educational institutions not already on an NROTC scholarship may apply through their educational institution’s NROTC unit for a Navy Pre-Med Option scholarship if, at the conclusion of their first (2 semesters/3 quarters) or second (4 semesters/6 quarters) academic year they are maintaining a college GPA of 3.5 or higher (on a 4.0 scale).